Best Key Risk Indicators

 How do I Develop Key Risk Indicators (KRIs) to Fortify my Business

 The identification and assessment processes should be iterative and dynamic.
-An auditor must review the risk assessment and modify resiliency responses and inspection procedures as the situation changes.
+An auditor must review & document the and modify resiliency responses and inspection procedures as the situation changes.

 The first step is identifying potential threats that might directly or indirectly affect your company’s profitability, reputation, or success.
 This may be easy for some companies who experience more dramatic events in their space than others, so identifying these threats will depend on the nature of your business.

-There are three stages of KRI distribution – distribution within executive-level management, distribution to middle managers responsible for specific lines of business, and distribution among employees.
-It’s important to clearly define what role everyone has in terms of analyzing risks.
+There are three stages of KRI distribution – distribution within executive-level risk management teams, distribution to middle managers responsible for specific lines of business, and distribution among employees.
+It’s important to clearly define what role everyone has in terms & methods of analyzing risks.

 Risk Indicators: Examples & Definitions